piyalidas10/Ecommerce/README.md

 # Run Ecommerce application in browser
 npm start

-# In  API service, static JSOn files are used which are coming in assets folder
+# In  API service, static JSOn files are used which are coming from assets folder
 categories.json
 content.json
 products.json